abhijitwankhede4141/ARITHMETIC-LOGIC-UNIT-ALU-/README.md

 DESCRIPTION:
 Overview
 This is a Verilog implementation of a 8-bit Arithmetic Logic Unit (ALU).
-The ALU performs various arithmetic and logical operations on two 32-bit input operands.
+The ALU performs various arithmetic and logical operations on 8-bit input operands.

 Features
 - 8-bit input operands